SckyzO/pimp-my-shell/README.md

 end run `bash setup.sh`

 ### Note
-This script was tested on Ubuntu > 16.04
+This script was tested on Ubuntu > 16.04 & Fedora > 30

 ## Mappings